sushantcode/TexasHamburger/README.md

 Tools used for this project:

-IntelliJ Idea / Other Suitabe Ide
+- IntelliJ Idea / Other Suitabe Ide
-JDK 11 (used for this project)
+- JDK 11 (used for this project)
-Docker
+- Docker
-Docker-compose
+- Docker-compose
-Kafka and zookeeper (inside docker container)
+- Kafka and zookeeper (inside docker container)
-Jenkins
+- Jenkins-lts

 Dependencies are below: